Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         print('the variable c, with various id numbers of all prior campaigns, now complete')

-#turning this list into a dataframe, and taking the column id
+#Turning this list into a dataframe, and taking the column id

         c_dataframe = pd.DataFrame(c)
         id_set = c_dataframe['id']

-#now creating a list, with just the values of the id's - to be used for later
+#now creating a list, with just the values of the id's - to be used later

         my_list_for_use = []
         for i in id_set: